Assessing imbalance in signed brain networks: Results

 and take the partition lying at distance

 from the others, i.e. at the minimum, average one.
-Such a partition will be refereed to as to the \emph{barycentrical partition} or \emph{brain centroid}.
+Such a partition will be referred to as the \emph{barycentric partition} or \emph{brain centroid}.
 Let us explicitly notice that while VI and RD are proper distances over the space of possible partitions of a system, hence inducing the positions $D_{uu'}^\text{VI}=\text{VI}_{uu'}$ and $D_{uu'}^\text{RD}=\text{RD}_{uu'}$, RI and NMI quantify the similarity of any two partitions\footnote{In fact, both RI and NMI could be directly maximised.}, hence inducing the positions $D_{uu'}^\text{RI}=1-\text{RI}_{uu'}$ and $D_{uu'}^\text{NMI}=1-\text{NMI}_{uu'}$.